senyuka/SupportChatEva/README.md

-# SupportChat
+# Eva – AI Assistant for Customer Support

-SupportChat is a simple conversational assistant for an insurance company.
+Eva is a simple conversational assistant for an insurance company.
 It uses Anthropic's Claude model to simulate helpful, context-aware interactions with users.
 The app is built with Streamlit and structured for modular development.

 ## Features